walmartlabs/concord-website/docs/getting-started/configuration.md

 # {{ page.title}}

-The Concord server can be configured via a number of environment variables.
+The Concord server can be configured via a configuration file.
 Typically this is done by the administrator responsible for the Concord installation.

-The environment variables can be set in a startup script or similar location.
-When using docker they can be passed as parameters with a `docker run` command.

 A Concord user does not need to be concerned about these settings and instead needs to define their processes and further details.
 Check out